Nithin-tej/DSA-JAVA-SOLUTIONS/README.md

 Java DSA Placement Practice 🚀

-A collection of 20 medium-level Java programming and DSA problems designed for coding practice, technical interviews, and placement preparation.
+A collection of 20 Easy-level Java programming and DSA problems designed for coding practice, technical interviews, and placement preparation.

 📚 Problems Covered